 LP’s range of quality wrist supports, braces and splints can help to limit the movement of the wrist joint during activity as well as providing support.

-For minor injuries and support for weak wrists, LP Extreme Wrist Wrap (product code 753CA) is an ideal solution.
+For minor injuries and support for weak wrists, the LP Extreme Wrist Support (product code 753CA) is an ideal solution.
 It helps to relieve pain by providing mild pressure to the wrist, and also provides important stabilisation during activity.

 Wrist Splint for Carpal Tunnel Syndrome